ezeparziale/flask-all-in-one/README.md

 - Flask-Login
 - Flask-SQLAlchemy
 - Flask-WTF
+- Flask-SocketIO

 ## :memo: To do

-- Include chat using Flask-SocketIO
+- Improve code chat